 getGradientWeight(object, thr = NULL, verbose = FALSE, ...)

-A threshold value to apply to gradient weights of input nodes (variables).
-If NULL (default), the threshold is set to thr=mean(abs(gradient weights)).
+A numeric value [0-1] indicating the threshold to apply to the gradient weights to color the graph.
+If thr = NULL (default), the threshold is set to thr = 0.5*max(abs(gradient weights)).

 A logical value.
 If FALSE (default), the processed graph will not be plotted to screen.